dot-base/fhir-server/README.md

     Authorization - Bearer sometoken...
     X-Forwarded-User - username

+You can disable this property in the application.yaml

 FHIR® is the registered trademark of HL7.
 Use of the FHIR trademark does not constitute endorsement of this product by HL7.